What is a winning moment promotion?

 Combinations of algorithm and ‘winning moment’ promotions

 Some promoters like to mix and match their promotion mechanics, cleverly ensuring they give away a decent proportion of the advertised prizes.
 They advertise a large number of prizes as ‘available to be won’ instantly via an algorithm – but also guarantee a number of prizes to be awarded after winning moments.
-Current examples are Le Rustique (50 guaranteed winning moments prizes, 950 available prizes, ends 31.7) and Bodyform (10 guaranteed winning moments prizes, 27,200 available prizes, ends 31.7).
-This means that when the winners lists are released, they will look more impressive than the usual ‘3% of prizes were awarded’ list!
+This is a cheeky way of ensuring that when the winners lists are released, they will look more impressive than the usual ‘3% of prizes were awarded’ list.

 Best chance of winning

 Check the T&Cs of a winning moment promotion and you’ll be able to work out if there’s a good chance of winning.
 To summarise, you have the best chance of bagging a prize in a ‘winning moments’ promotion where:

 - To win, you should enter AFTER a winning moment – not during!

 - Winning moments are evenly distributed across 24 hour periods – if you can enter between 1am and 6am, you’ll usually have more chance of winning

 - The product features a unique code – so people can’t share it, as they can with a barcode or batch code

 - If there’s no entry after a winning moment, that prize can still be won – it’s either rolled over to the next moment or reallocated in a prize draw at the end of the promotion

 - Larger prizes are limited to one per person/household – the same entrants can’t win multiple times, giving more people a chance to win